crashappsec/libcon4m/doc/reference.md

 block scoped).
 However, `for` index variables are block scoped, as are special variables like `$i` and `$last`.

-5. Any declare functions are automatically exported into the global scope, unless the function is marked private, or there is already a global of the same name.
+5. Any declared functions are automatically exported into the global scope, unless the function is explicitly marked private, or there is already a global of the same name.
 All functions in the standard library are available without importing.

+## Once functions

+The body of functions marked with the `once` modifier will only ever run a single time.
+This is intended for initialization code that needs to run a single time.

+After that, if the function has a return type, the same value is returned every time.

+If there is no return value, nothing happens.

 ## Special Variables